Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 Annual events celebrate the town’s rich mining past, attracting history enthusiasts and families.

-[Historic Preservation]: Eureka’s commitment to preserving its mining heritage makes it a historical gem.
+[Smelter Town, Quiet Now]: Eureka’s commitment to preserving its mining heritage makes it a historical gem.

 Founded in 1867, Philipsburg was once a thriving silver mining town.
 It is now known for sapphire mining and its quaint small-town feel.